Information Security Standard U1

 5. Operational impact

-2. UBC Electronic Information is classified as follows:
+2. UBC Electronic Services are classified as follows:

 Definition